ismajilv/messente_test/README.md

     {
       "Action": "execute-api:Invoke",
       "Effect": "Deny",
-      "Resource": "arn:aws:execute-api:eu-west-1:445401623621:29xe3xpvca/ESTestInvoke-stage/GET/"
+      "Resource": "arn:aws:execute-api:region:0000000000:29xe3xpvca/ESTestInvoke-stage/GET/"
     }
   ]
 }
 ```
+Python microservice is in [index.py](/src/index.py).
+Depending on request it calls different functions.

 ### Usage
 API small documentation is published in url below:
 https://documenter.getpostman.com/view/7171976/S1TVVwpM?version=latest

 ## Final thoughts
-Usage of many try catches are avoided to have simple script.
+Usage of many try catches are avoided to have simple implementation.
 I believe that validation of input should
 be done before the function accepts the input which AWS provide a way to do.

 ## Improvements